SpencerDawkins/rtp-quic-sdp/draft-dawkins-sdp-rtp-quic.md

 ##A QUIC/RTP/AVPF Offer

-A complete example of an SDP offer using QUIC/RTP/AVPF would be:
+A complete example of an SDP offer using QUIC/RTP/AVPF might look like:

 |SDP line | Notes |
 |v=0 |Same as {{RFC8866}}|